rjohnsen/kringlecon-2022/docs/objectives/WebRing/open_boria_mine_door.md

 ## Pin 2

 The general theme is to inspect the HTML source to find hints to solve the various pins.
-For Pin 2 we see a todo note to filter out HTML from user input.
+For Pin 2 I saw a to-do note to filter out HTML from user input.

 ```html
 <!-- TODO: FILTER OUT HTML FROM USER INPUT -->